 While the Kabalagh dam is defended as a necessary means of supplying water to agriculturalists, the construction of the dam would inundate large stretches of land and displace about 120,000 people.

-The dam has come to symbolize the uneven distribution of resources between rich and poor regions, particularly between the Sindh and Punjab provinces.
-As a result, large scale civilian protests and political fractures between regional governments surfaced, ending in the suspension of the project in 2008.
+The dam has come to symbolize the uneven distribution of water resources between regions, particularly between the Sindh and Punjab provinces as well as between rich and poor citizens.
+As a result, large scale civilian protests and political fractures between regional governments surfaced.

-Water conflict over the Indus Basin, particularly between the Sindh and Punjab regions, is a reoccurring phenomenon.
-To mitigate conflict surrounding the distribution of water from the Indus Basin, the Indus River System Authority (IRSA) was established in 1992.
-This authority monitors usage compliance of Indus waters, as set out in the Water Apportionment Accord of 1991 (Razzaq, 2013).
 The IRSA investigated provincial concerns over the Kalabagh dam in 2007 and asserted its feasibility.
-The decision was referred to the constitutional Council of Common Interest (CCI).
-The CCI also ruled in favour of the federal government's plans for the dam.
-The topic was then referred to parliament and, as a result of hot politicisation, the Federal Minister for Water and Power declared to postpone construction to 2008 (Razzaq, 2013).
+Due to opposition, the decision was referred to the constitutional body, the Council of Common Interests (CCI).
+The CCI ruled in favour of the federal government's plans for the dam.
+The topic was then referred to parliament.
+Finally, as a result of heated politicisation, the Federal Minister for Water and Power postponed construction until 2008 (Eurasia Review, 2013).
 The Lahore High Court declared the government legally obliged to build the dam in compliance with the ruling of the CCI in 2008 and plans were subsequently re-released.
-The issue has been brought again before the CCI for review (Tanveer, 2012).
+After protests in Sindh, the project was dropped but reopened again four years later in 2012.